ServiceNow/azimuth/docs/docs/reference/custom-objects/dataset.md

     ...
 ```

-!!! tip
+!!! tip "Your don't have a HuggingFace `Dataset`?"

-    If your dataset is not a HuggingFace Dataset, you can convert it easily using the following
+    If your dataset is not a HuggingFace `Dataset`, you can convert it easily using the following
     resources from HuggingFace:

     1. [from local files](https://huggingface.co/docs/datasets/loading#local-and-remote-files)